Republican leader Boehner keeps hard line in U.S. budget standoff

-WASHINGTON (Reuters) - House of Representatives Speaker John Boehner on Friday said the House will not vote on a “clean” spending bill without conditions to end the government shutdown, and demanded spending cuts in exchange for raising the government’s borrowing limit.
+WASHINGTON, Oct 4 (Reuters) - U.S. House of Representatives Speaker John Boehner on Friday said the House will not vote on a “clean” spending bill without conditions to end the government shutdown, and demanded spending cuts in exchange for raising the government’s borrowing limit.

 “I don’t believe we should default on our debt,” Boehner told reporters after meeting with his Republican caucus.
 But he added, “If we are going to raise the amount of money we can borrow, we ought to do something about our spending problem and lack of economic growth.”